 Certified, Regular, Registered, and Retired members may participate in the election process if their membership dues are paid as of the nomination meeting of the election year.

 All certified members are eligible to hold office as Regional Vice President.
-Only a current or former Regional Vice President shall be eligible for the President Elect Position.

 Regional Vice Presidents are elected by members in their respective region, and at the time of election must reside in that respective region.
 The ballots shall be collected and reported by the Election Committee as soon as possible after the election.
 Candidates receiving the majority of votes shall be declared the winners.
 In the case of a tie, the Chairman of the Board may cast a vote to break the tie by members in that region.